A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Calibration and initial cosmological results

 The GSMF data that we compare with is from \cite{Driver2022} (their table 6), which corresponds to the fourth data release of the GAMA survey.
 We increase the normalization of their GSMF by 0.0807 dex (as recommended by the authors) to account for two effects: 1) the data is at a median redshift of $z=0.03$, whereas we are interested in comparing at $z=0$, and 2) the small GAMA volume is biased and not representative of the cosmic mean.

 Galaxy masses determined observationally exhibit both random (statistical), as well as systematic uncertainties.
 While we cannot correct for systematic uncertainties, it is important for our comparison to account for the effects of Eddington bias that appear in the these observations, which can shift the GSMF towards different values (\citealt{Schaye2025}).
 The stellar masses in GAMA have a 0.1 dex random uncertainty.
-We thus apply a 0.1 dex random log-normal scatter to our simulated stellar masses, which mimics the effects of random observational uncertainties in determining stellar masses.
+We thus apply a 0.1 dex random log-normal scatter to our simulated stellar masses, which mimics Eddington bias, i.e.~the effects of random observational uncertainties in determining stellar masses.
+We refer the reader to fig.~D1 in \cite{Schaye2025} for the effects of applying different amounts of this scatter on the main observables, using the thermal AGN feedback model.
+The effects are very similar for the hybrid model.